Navigation

 Adding New Properties

-To edit Project Data -click on the edit button highlited in the screenshot.
-A dialog occures to point the fact that Project Data cannot be edited inside the Project.
+To edit Project Data -click on the edit button highlighted in the screenshot.
+A dialog occurse to point the fact that Project Data cannot be edited inside the Project.
 After confirmation the Project is closed automatically and the Project Data edit mode appears.

 The toolbar at the top of the dialog contains the Project Data Model button as well as the Project Data Validation button.
 By pressing the former, an XML version of the data model is generated that is mainly useful when using the Remoting Capabilities of Ventuz to set values via a customized, external control application.
 By pressing the validate button, a list of errors or warnings is produced.
 Ventuz performs a number of sanity checks to ensure that no problems (e.g. name clashes) arise when project data values are addressed via Remoting.